The following policies are now in place, we continue to keep these under review in accordance with changing Government

-The company Directors have carried out a thorough risk assessment and as a business who employs over 50 people, are following the UK Government advice to publish our findings on our website.
+The company has carried out a thorough risk assessment and as a business who employs over 50 people, are following the UK Government advice to publish our findings on our website.
 Please contact us anytime if you have specific questions about any of the following actions.

 Our priority is protecting staff and clients who do need to attend Midford Place to do work that otherwise can not be done at home.